segasai/q3c/README.md

 - q3c_radial_query(ra, dec, center_ra, center_dec, radius) -- returns
   true if ra, dec is within radius degrees of center_ra, center_dec.
-  This is the main function for cone searches. function should be used if when the index on q3c_ang2ipix(ra,dec) is created)
+  This is the main function for cone searches.
+This function should be used when the index on q3c_ang2ipix(ra,dec) is created.

 - q3c_ellipse_query(ra, dec, center_ra, center_dec, maj_ax,
 						axis_ratio, PA ) -- returns
   true if ra, dec is within the ellipse from center_ra, center_dec.
-  The ellipse is specified by major axis, axis ratio and positional angle. function should be used if when the index on q3c_ang2ipix(ra,dec) is created)
+  The ellipse is specified by major axis, axis ratio and positional angle.
+  This function should be used if when the index on q3c_ang2ipix(ra,dec) is created.

-- q3c_poly_query(ra, dec, poly) -- returns true if ra, dec is within the postgresql polygon poly.
+- q3c_poly_query(ra, dec, poly) -- returns true if ra, dec is within the postgresql polygon poly specified as an array of right ascensions and declinations.

 - q3c_ipix2ang(ipix) -- returns a 2-array of (ra,dec) corresponding to ipix.